nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Searches through ModuleBook3.5 for tasks whose names contain `KEYWORD`.
 * You may key in multiple keywords.
 ModuleBook3.5 will list down all tasks that contains any of the given keyword.
+* Once another command is executed, even if it is not `list` command, the original unfiltered task list is restored for viewing.

 <div markdown="span" class="alert alert-primary">:bulb: **Tutorial Example:<br>**
 `find Green` (Here, we are not looking for tasks that are coloured green,